-There are a couple of ways of learning Q, from its internal online training, to online videos, and even this article.
+There are multiple ways of learning Q, from its internal online training to online videos, and even this article.

 To access the training modules you should open Q and then select Online Training from the Help menu.
 This will open a browser window that contains a menu of Training modules.
 Selecting a module will open an additional browser window containing instructions for you to complete.
 You will be alerted if a step is not completed correctly, and if you are stuck on a particular step then you can click the Show me link and Q will demonstrate the step for you.

 To begin working with your data in Q you must first import a data file by selecting File > Data Sets > Add to Project > From File....
 When you import your data file Q will inspect the file and ask you if you want to automatically detect the file structure or use the original file structure.
 It is generally best to leave the default selection and click OK here.
 If you wish, you can also specify a range of additional data cleaning functions by clicking the Advanced button.

 When the data is imported, Q creates a project file (.Q) to store your work, and you can save the project file to your computer by selecting File > Save.
 Once you have saved your work in a project file and closed Q you can return to your work by opening Q and selecting File > Open > Existing Project....

 All of your work is kept completely separate from the data file.
 This allows you to update your project with new data when you receive additional records.
 This means that the project file depends on the data file in order for you to view the project, and so if you want to share your work with someone else you should be sure to send them a QPack, which is a bundle of the project file and the data file.
 You can save your project as a QPack by going to File > Save As and then selecting .qpack as the desired file format.

 - Fundamentals > Starting and Sharing Projects > Starting Projects